 Red Sox draft pick in 2006; took six years to sneak into the bigs with the Reds mostly as a utility player (can play every position except catch).
 After a decent year in 2014, struggled to a .140 batting average in 2015.

 1987 Joe Mahoney

 Orioles draft pick in 2007 out of the University of Richmond, took a while to make it to the bigs.
 Got a couple of shots in 2012 and 2013, but never stuck – eight career hits, but one was a homer.
 Retired after the 2013 season.

 1987 Austin Jackson

 Remember when he was a budding star for the Tigers?
 Traded to Seattle in 2014, and was a stretch run addition for the Cubs in 2015.
-Whatever power he used to have in 2012 (55 extra base hits) seems to be gone; can still run some, but not as well as he used to (who can, really?)… Could still start for a lot of teams, but likely a fourth outfielder if he stays with the Cubs.
+Whatever power he used to have in 2012 (55 extra base hits) left him by 2016.

 1988 Brett Anderson

-Former Oakland starter, was the #4 starter for the Dodgers after a season with the Rockies but struggled in three starts in 2016… Hoping to stick with the Cubs in 2017.
-Stillwater, OK native because his dad was the head coach for OSU.
+Former Oakland starter, was the #4 starter for the Dodgers after a season with the Rockies but struggled in three starts in 2016… Stillwater, OK native because his dad was the head coach for OSU.

 After a 30 start rookie season, has started to collect injuries – elbow (including Tommy John surgery), oblique, broken foot, broken finger, herniated disc surgery, blisters…